About Votor

 About Founder

 Mr. Vishal Raj, the founder of Votor, is a young democracyist and democratic entrepreneur.
-He has completed master’s in political science from University of Delhi.
-Regarding his experiences, he had positions as an executive officer at University Grants Commission, an election campaign manager, a social science educator, and a founder and director of a coaching institute.
+He holds a master’s degree in political science from the University of Delhi.
+His experience includes serving as an Executive Officer at the University Grants Commission, an Election Campaign Manager, and a director of a coaching institute.

 Founder's Inspiration